OpenSPP/documentation/_sources/explanation/social_protection_management_information_systems.md.txt

-# social protection Management information systems
+# Social Protection Management Information Systems

 Social Protection Management information Systems (SP-MIS) are integrated digital platforms that facilitate the administration, coordination, and monitoring of social protection programs.
 They are designed to streamline the processes involved in delivering social protection services, from {term}`beneficiary` {term}`identification` to program evaluation, ensuring efficient and effective implementation of these programs.